acrumx/InstagramLikeBot/README.md

 then it will go through some of the pictures on the tag and like them.
 After the photos are liked there is a chance that the other users whose photos were liked will visit your profile and either follow you, or like some of your photos.

+# Things I Want To Add:
+ - A loading screen with a progress bar and a estimated time left until task is completed
+ - A UI with fields for entering tags